allegheny-college-cmpsc-201-fall-2025/syllabus/README.md

 Allow me to set expectations upfront: you will receive very few lectures from me over the course of this semester.
 Instead, much of our time will be centered around learning by *doing*.
-What that doing actually entails will of course vary from week to week, but each week's activities will follow one of three formats: commit weeks, deploy weeks, and a release week.
+What that doing actually entails will of course vary from week to week, but each week's activities will almost always follow one of three formats: commit weeks, build weeks, and a release week.

 ### Commit weeks

+Commit weeks are so named because they, like a `git commit`, represent small, incremental steps on our shared learning journey that we will progressively iterate and build upon.
+The objective here is to *commit* to completing a series of small tasks that aim to help you *commit* key learnings to memory.
+(One thing you'll quickly learn about me is that I like to *commit* to a bit.)

-Commit weeks will consist of bite-sized deliverables centered around a specific topic for the week.
+Put plainly, these weeks will consist of bite-sized deliverables centered around a specific topic or theme for the week.
 You can generally expect an assigned reading from the course textbook, group discussions (both in-class and via Discord), small individual and team deliverables, and an expectation to engage in some personal introspection via reflection entries.

 ### Build weeks

+A build week is all about doing just that: *build*ing something.
+If commit weeks are about learning new ideas, then build weeks are about demonstrating that learning.
+(Which, pedagogically speaking, helps to reinforce that learning as well.
+Neat!)

 Build weeks will see you working with teammates to complete a one-week project aiming to demonstrate your achievements with one (or more) of the course's